More people now use Messenger Apps than they use social media platforms!

 But Messenger Marketing changes that.

 With chatbot marketing, the messages you receive can be easily customized based on the links you click as you progress through the message flow.
-And at any point you can always type a message to the company and get a personal response from a live customer service rep.
+And at any point you can always type a message to the company and get a personal human response.

 This makes communication on messaging apps more personal.
 It’s a two-way street, just like communication should be.
 And most importantly, this is the kind of communication people are growing to expect from the companies they do business with.